-\paragraph{$\omega=0.960, \ell_0 = -4.5M:$} This solution is representative for the less relativistic BS solutions, the accretion disk consists of a one-centered far-reaching torus, since the slope of the density curve flattens with increasing radial value (Fig.~\ref{fig:Density_0.960_-4.5}).
-Since the highest density value is realized at the center of the torus, the maximum in Fig.~\ref{fig:Density_0.960_-4.5} represents the location of the disk center.
-With a higher magnetization the maximum density increases and the location of the disk center shifts closer to the center of the BS.
-The equatorial density of the magnetized disks is higher for all radial values smaller than the initial center location compared to the non-magnetized disk.
+\paragraph{$\omega=0.960, \ell_0 = -4.5M:$} This solution is representative for the less relativistic BS solutions, the accretion disk consists of an one-centered far-reaching torus, since the slope of the density curve flattens with increasing radial value (Fig.~\ref{fig:Density_0.960_-4.5}).
+The density center is represented by the maximum of the density curves.
+With higher magnetization the maximum density increases and the location of the density center shifts closer to the center of the BS.
+For all radial values smaller than the disk center for the non-magnetized case, the density of the magnetized disks is higher compared to the non-magnetized solution.
 In contrast to this, the density in the magnetized solutions becomes smaller for larger values of $r$ compared to the non-magnetized case, scaling up to several orders of magnitude difference for large values of $r$.
-The effective equatorial columnar radius $\tilde{R}$ decreases with a higher magnetisation, implying a more compact mass distribution.
-Whereas the mean equatorial columnar density $\bar{\rho}$ remains similar, which is a consequence of the denser center and steeper slope of the density curve.
+The effective equatorial columnar radius $\tilde{R}$ decreases with a higher magnetisation, implying a more compact mass distribution, whereas the mean equatorial columnar density $\bar{\rho}$ remains similar, which is a consequence of the denser center and steeper slope of the density curve.
 As seen in Fig.~\ref{fig:Torus_0.960_-4.5}, the disk gets compressed for a strong magnetization, leading to a more elliptic shape of the equidensity surfaces.
 Most of the accretion disk mass is located in a smaller volume around the disk center, since the mass distribution decreases even more rapidly with increasing magnetization.
 We conclude that strong magnetic fields lead to a compactification of the torus, while the general shape and geometry of the torus is preserved for the less relativistic BS solutions. \\